| | | From the front it's a Range Rover, from the back it's a Discovery (right). The

 vehicle I drove performed extremely well

-and was very quieteven at typical
+and was very quiet

-motorway crusing speeds.
+even at typical motorway crusing speeds.
 The diesel had

 been mated to the four speed ZF box, which